MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 The character value for which the member function is to search.

 *offset*<br/>
-Index of the position at which the search is to finish.
+Index at which the search is to finish.

 *ptr*<br/>
 The C string for which the member function is to search.